qazbnm456/awesome-security-trivia/README.md

 <a name="rdbms-mysql"></a>
 ### MySQL

-* [MySQL-madness-with-exponent](MySQL-madness-with-exponent.md) - Exponent takes down everything.
+* [MySQL madness with exponent](MySQL-madness-with-exponent.md) - Exponent takes down everything.

 ### NoSQL

 ### GQL

-* [Do-a-GQL-LIKE-query](Do-a-GQL-LIKE-query.md) - Mimic LIKE query in GQL.
+* [Do a GQL LIKE query](Do-a-GQL-LIKE-query.md) - Mimic LIKE query in GQL.

 ## Shell